postpump/postpump.github.io/reports/2021-oregon-washington-county-874-sw-baseline.md

 >
 > Thank you for your time and work.
 I will be publishing this work on my research project at https://postpump.org

-### Washington County Records First Reply 2021-11-15
+### Washington County Records First Reply

+From: Washington County Records
+To: Brandon Philips
+Date: 2021-11-15

 > In accordance with Oregon Public Records law (ORS 192.324(2)), the County is acknowledging receipt of your written request for records.
 Having reviewed your request, the County is able to inform you that:
 >